jpeterson1823/engr122_simon_sleeps/README.md

 The Simon module is in charge of disabling the alarm once it has sounded.
 It uses the roll and pitch of the module as the user's input for the Simon game.
 Once the various rounds of Simon have been successfully finished, it will send the disable command to the Alarm Module.

 ## Finances
+Here is some of the financial information that we came up with.
+This is all rough estimates based on the data provided.
 ![Image](readme_docs/e-and-l.png?raw=true "Energy and Labor Cost")
 ![Image](readme_docs/protoman.png?raw=true "Prototype Manufacturing Cost")
 ![Image](readme_docs/optiman.png?raw=true "Optimized Manufacturing Cost")